Guntereno/Emulator6502/GTest/ReadMe.txt

+# GTest

- Project for building the GTest framework
+Project for building the GTest unit testing framework